-Many viruses can cause a flu-like illness.
 There is usually a seasonal outbreak of flu (influenza) in the UK each winter.
-Flu-like illnesses typically cause a high temperature, aches and pains in muscles and joints, a cough and various other symptoms.
+However, many viruses can cause a flu-like illness too.
+These typically cause a high temperature, aches and pains in muscles and joints, a cough, and various other symptoms.

 Swine flu is caused by a particular strain of influenza A virus which is called H1N1v.
 It seems to affect children and young adults more commonly than those over the age of 60 years.
 Most people with this type of flu have a mild flu-like illness.
 You are more likely to have sickness and/or diarrhoea with this type of flu.